ShawnyXiao/SpringBoot-MyBatis/README.md

 # SpringBoot-MyBatis

 It is a back-end RESTful framework, which integrated by Spring Boot and MyBatis.
-Containg a basic configuration and a implementation of "book management", it could be modified to satify all your requirements.
+Containing a basic configuration and a implementation of "book management" module, it could be modified to satify all your requirements.
 It is simple enough to understand how each module works.

 - [中文文档](README-zh.md)
 - [English documents](README.md)